syanh7/OpenFEC/README.md

 <img width="33%" src="/img/toggle-view.gif">

-The table view is fully sortable by column, and committees are clickable, allowing for navigation to the committee page and vice versa
+The table view is fully sortable by column, and committees are clickable, allowing for navigation to the committee page and vice versa.

 <img width="33%" src="/img/sort.gif">